 - Preheat the oven to 170°C, gas mark 3.

 - Lightly butter the insides of two, 20cm springform cake tins and line the bases and sides with non-stick baking paper.

 - Have two large mixing bowls and a handheld electric whisk ready.
 Crack the two whole eggs into one bowl and add the two egg yolks.
 Put the two egg whites into the second bowl and set aside with the whisk.
 Measure out 100g caster sugar into a separate, small bowl and have it ready.

 - Quickly whisk the egg whites in the second bowl until stiff peaks form.
-Continue to whisk and gradually add the 100g caster sugar, 1 tablespoon at a time.
-Whisk for 1-2 minutes after all the sugar has been added to make a stiff and shiny meringue.
+Continue to whisk and gradually add the 100g caster sugar, 1 tbsp at a time.
+Whisk for 1-2 mins after all the sugar has been added to make a stiff and shiny meringue.
 Carefully spoon this on top of one of the uncooked sponges in a separate layer, spreading it almost to the edges of the tin with a spatula and making peaks in the top of the meringue.
-Slide both tins into the centre of the oven and bake for 35 minutes.
+Slide both tins into the centre of the oven and bake for 35 mins.

 Tip: Vary the fruit filling in this impressive, meringue-topped cake as the seasons change.
 Plums and figs are excellent, as are summer berries and cherries.

 As part of a healthy balanced diet, we recommend this recipe for a special occasion or treat.